jjfraney/bells/server/README.md

 # Class Design

-## Intervalometer
+## BelltowerIntervalometer
-The Intervalometer class will start ringing bells (by playing bell samples) at intervals calculated from the bell events on the BellCalendar.
+The BelltowerIntervalometer class will start ringing bells (by playing bell samples) at intervals calculated from the bell events on the BellCalendar.

 An intervalometer is some device which can trigger events over some specific interval.